Can I take money from my pension at 55 and still work?

 Can I still contribute to my pension if I am taking some pension benefits?

-Yes, if you continue to work and take pension benefits you can still contribute to a pension up to the amount of your total annual income with a maximum contribution limit of £60,000 per annum.
+Yes, as long as you have not triggered the Money Purchase Annual Allowance (MPAA), if you continue to work and take pension benefits, you can still contribute to a pension up to the amount of your total annual income or up to £60,000.
 So if you earn £15,000 a year that will be the maximum you can pay into a pension and obtain tax relief.
 This will top up your pension pot meaning you can continue to enjoy future growth to provide income later in life.

 Can I take my state pension and still work?